-Classified school-based and central office employees who are interested in transferring to a new location or position for which they qualify may apply for vacant positions during the voluntary transfer period.
+Classified school-based who are interested in transferring to a new location or position for which they qualify may apply for vacant positions during the voluntary transfer period.
 The transfer process will be held on an annual basis.
 The effective date of accepted transfers will be the first day of the new school year.

-Central Office employees must remain in a position at least 6 months before being eligible to transfer or apply to open vacancies.
+Central Office employees must remain in a position at least six (6) months before being eligible to transfer or apply to open vacancies.